GZIP output compression

 Add HTTP compression to all Ruby on Rails requests.

-‘Output Compression’ by Tom Fakes is a Ruby on Rails plugin that allows GZIP output compression for clients that support it.
+“Output Compression” by Tom Fakes is a Ruby on Rails plugin that adds GZIP output compression for clients that support it.

-GZIP compression is a common way to compress the content of web pages by the server before the request is passed on to the browser.
+GZIP compression is a common way to compress the content of web pages on the server before the request is sent on to the browser.
 The browser decompresses the content and renders it.
-This method needs less data passing over the network, up to 55% in my case, but has a small performance hit as both the server and the browser need to (de)compress the package.
+This method passes less data over the network, up to 55% less in my case, but has a small performance hit as both the server and the browser need to (de)compress the package.

-The Ruby on Rails plugin is great but at the time of writing (in Ruby 1.8.2) it's broken and needs some manual fixing… lets fix it.
+The Ruby on Rails plugin is great but is broken at the time of writing (in Ruby 1.8.2) and needs some manual fixing… lets fix it.

 Open the output_compression.rb file in the vendor/plugins/output_compression/lib/ folder and move the “alias :original_request_for_component :request_for_component” line below the request_for_component one.
-At first it should look like this:
+Change this:

-Lastly you need to add the following line in the controller you would like to enable GZIP for.
-I chose to put this in my application controller (application.rb) to enable compression for all my pages:
+Next, add the following line to the controller you would like to enable GZIP for.
+I chose to add it to my application controller to enable compression for all my pages.

 Check for GZIP compressed requests via the HTTP Compression Test.